-Trump: North Korea 'behaving in a very very dangerous manner'
+Trump: North Korea 'behaving in a very, very dangerous manner'

 Warsaw, Poland (CNN)President Donald Trump chided North Korea for its recent missile tests, saying it is "behaving in a very very dangerous manner."

-"It's a shame they're behaving this way -- they're behaving in a very very dangerous manner and something will have to be done about it," Trump said in a news conference Thursday with Polish President Andrzej Duda.
+"It's a shame they're behaving this way -- they're behaving in a very, very dangerous manner and something will have to be done about it," Trump said in a news conference Thursday with Polish President Andrzej Duda.

 The President said he has "some pretty severe things" available to him when asked about military action against North Korea, but declined to elaborate.